nottrobin/maas-docs/en/manage-pods-webui.md

 You will need to get values for 'Pod address' (IP address or URL followed by a port), 'Pod user', and 'Pod password' from your RSD administrator.

-!!!
-Note:
+[note]
 MAAS will automatically discover and store the resources your RSD Pod contains.
+[/note]

 ## List pods